Experienced New York City PSTD Injury Lawyer

 Fragments of the traumatic event can remain stored in the individual’s memory, leading to the occurrence of distressing flashbacks and nightmares.

-Flashbacks are sudden and vivid memories of the traumatic event that can cause individuals to feel like they are reliving the event.
+Flashbacks are sudden and vivid memories of a traumatic event that can cause individuals to feel like they are reliving the event.

 Nightmares are also a common symptom of PTSD, and can be distressing and vivid dreams of the traumatic event.